-Using the following Superintendent Evaluation instrument, the Superintendent conducts a self-assessment and reflects on his/her own performance levels in terms of the standards, indicators, and local District goals.
+Using the following Superintendent Evaluation instrument, the Superintendent conducts a self-assessment and reflects on his/her own performance levels in terms of the Key Initiatives developed to achieve the four pillars outlined in the RISD Strategic Plan, and local Strategic Pillars.

-Each Board member uses the following Superintendent Evaluation instrument to reflect on Superintendent progress and performance levels on standards, indicators and District goals.
+Each Board member uses the following Superintendent Evaluation instrument to reflect on Superintendent progress and performance levels on Key Initiatives for each of the four pillars outlined in the RISD Strategic Plan.
+The four Pillars are Rooted in Community, Innovaive Mindset, Student Centered Experience, and District of Choice.
+For each pillar, there are three (3) agreed upon Key Initiatives.
 Board members should also consider areas of emphasis on previous evaluations.

 Each Board member should rate all the performance standards to create a comprehensive evaluation of the job, keeping in mind that factors such as experience and organizational structure may determine the level of focus on each standard.
-Performance indicators are listed below every standard.
+Performance indicators are listed below each Key Initiative.
 These performance indicators suggest objective measures to consider.
-Do not rate each performance indicator separately; only rate the overall performance standard.
+Do not rate each performance indicator separately; only rate the overall Key Initiative.

 Written comments in support of your rating are recommended as they provide clarity and are helpful during the Board discussions of the evaluation.